hasanmd1/Machine_Learning_Projects/Credit_Card_Fraud_Detection/README.md

 ## Contributing

 Contributions are not allowed for this project!
-Please open an issue or submit a pull request for any improvements or new features.
+Please open an issue for any improvements or new features.